jellydn/grout/USER_GUIDE.md

 - **Mark** – Downloaded games are marked with a checkmark indicator
 - **Filter** – Downloaded games are hidden from the list entirely

+### Feature Settings

+**Save Sync** - Controls save synchronization behavior:
+- **Off** – Save sync is completely disabled
+- **Manual** – Save sync is available via the `Y` button from the platform menu

+**Show BIOS** - When enabled, adds a BIOS download option to the platform menu, allowing you to download required BIOS files for emulators directly from your RomM server.

+### Download Settings

 **Download Art** – When enabled, Grout downloads box art for games after downloading the ROMs.
 The art goes into your artwork directory so your frontend can display it.

 **Unzip Downloads** - When enabled, Grout automatically extracts zipped ROMs after downloading.
 The zip file is deleted after extraction.
 Useful if you prefer keeping ROMs uncompressed.

+**Download Timeout** – How long Grout waits for a single ROM to download before giving up.
+Useful for large files or slow connections.
+Options range from 15 to 120 minutes.

+### System Settings

 **API Timeout** – How long Grout waits for responses from your RomM server before giving up.
 If you have a slow connection or are a completionist with a heavily loaded server, increase this.
 Options range from 15 to 300 seconds.

-**Download Timeout** – How long Grout waits for a single ROM to download before giving up.
-Useful for large files or slow connections.
-Options range from 15 to 120 minutes.

 **Language** – Grout is localized!
 Choose between English, Spanish, and French.
 If you notice an issue with a translation or want to help by translating please let us know!

 **Log Level** – Set to Debug if you're troubleshooting issues and want detailed logs.
 Otherwise, Error is fine.

+### Application Info

 **Info** – View version information, build details, server connection info, and the GitHub repository QR code.

+---

 Use `Left/Right` to cycle through options.
 Press `Start` to save your changes, or `B` to cancel.